yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 When I wrote above that there's only one each of $W_q$, $W_k$, and $W_v$, that was a bit of a simplification.
 Everything I've described above — the weights, vectors, causal masking and dropout, etc — forms a unit called an {dfn}`attention head`.

 The problem is that a single attention head can get somewhat myopic, focusing primarily on just one aspect of the input tokens.
 For example, a head may end up focusing just on semantic interactions between words, or just on their grammatical relationships.
-(The actual relationships it learns are more abstract than that, but I'll "translate" the properties it learns into more intuitive relationships).
+(The actual relationships it learns are more abstract than that, but I'm "translating" the properties it learns into more intuitive relationships).

 To solve this, LLMs actually use multiple heads, each with their own $W_q$ / $W_k$, / $W_v$ matrices.
 Each one of these heads acts independently, finding its own attention patterns to learn.

 In this {dfn}`multi-head` arrangement, each head's output has $\delta / h$ dimensions, where $\delta$ is the attention layer output's dimensionality (as we've been using it all along) and $h$ is the number of heads.
 For example, if we want the attention output to have 720 dimensions, and we want 12 heads (these are both hyperparameters the model designer picks), each head would have dimensionality 60.
 This then determines how big each head's weight matrices are: each will be $d \times \frac{\delta}{h}$.
-The reason each head is $\frac{\delta}{h}$ is just for efficiency: dividing the learning space into several smaller, independent spaces lets the model learn more relationships for the same dimensionality.

 Each head's output is an $n \times \frac{\delta}{h}$ matrix.
 We then concatenate them to get our desired shape, an $n \times \delta$ matrix.
+(The reason to make each head be $\delta / h$, as opposed to keeping each head at $\delta$ and having the concatenated result be $h\delta$, is just for efficiency.
+Dividing the learning space into several smaller, independent spaces lets the model learn more relationships for a given dimensionality.)

 You may be thinking that it seems odd to just concatenate matrices that don't necessarily have much to do with each other, and the borders of which are essentially "jumps" between differently-learned relationships.
-How would the layers that consume this matrix know how to make sense of them, and how to combine them into a single, coherent input?
+How would the layers that consume this matrix know how to make sense of them and combine them into a single, coherent input?

 To solve that problem, multi-head models introduce one more matrix, $W_o$ (for "output").
-This is a $\delta \times \delta$ learned matrix that represents exactly that knowledge of how to combine all the heads into a single, appropriately blended result.
+This is a $\delta \times \delta$ learned matrix that encodes how to combine all the heads into a single, appropriately blended result.

 {drawio}`In multi-head attention, each head produces its own output, and the W_o matrix combines them into a single output for the layer|images/05/multi-head`